 For essay questions, you can use plagiarism checkers such as

-These resources check student answers against web pages and articles so you can tell if they’ve copied material from another source.
+These plagiarism scanning software tools check student answers against web pages and articles so you can tell if they’ve copied material from another source.

 6. Embed Items

 If you embed texts or videos in an iframe, you can set it to disallow copying and pasting to make searching for answers in another browser harder.